Bridge dictionary

 Fit-bid

-Bid in a suit implicitly confirming the fit in one of partner's suits.
+Bid in a suit implicitly confirming the fit in the partner's suit.

 Follow (suit)